syauqeesy/social-media/README.md

 All of the query that has user input inside is using the prepared statements to make sure the query statement and data are separated to prevent SQL Injection.

 ### Logging and Monitoring
-The project is already implemented centralized logging using winston, the log can be found in `storage/application.log` and `console.log`.
+The project is already implemented centralized logging using winston and create a facade for that (in `facade/logger`), the log can be found in `storage/application.log` and `console.log`.
 This will achieve observability that can be usefull when something happen like error or when the application security is compromised, it can be use to tracing the root cause.
-And every user request is logged and of course sensitive information like `password` and `access_token` is masked so the person that have the access to the log is can't exploit that.
+And every user request is logged and of course sensitive information like `password` and `access_token` is masked so the person that have the access to the log can't exploit that.
+This can be improved using service like Elasticsearch and Kibana to improved the logging visualization.